wp-plugins/list-related-attachments-widget/readme.txt

 Contributors: Twinpictures
 Donate link: http://www.twinpictures.de/related-attachments/
-Tags: widget, list, related, attachments, sidebar, uploaded, files, shortcode Requires at least: 2.0.2
+Tags: widget, list, related, attachments, sidebar, uploaded, files, shortcode Requires at least: 2.8
-Tested up to: 3.0.1
+Tested up to: 3.3.1
-Stable tag: 1.5
+Stable tag: 1.6

-List Related Attachments is a sidebar widget that will display a list of filtered attachments related to the current post.
+Listed Related Attachments is a small wordpress widget and shortcode that will display a filterd list of all related attachments for the current post or page.

 == Description ==

 List Related Attachments is a sidebar widget and shortcode that will display a filtered, sorted and ordered list of all related attachments linked to current post or page.
 The widget options are: title, number of attachments to display, type of attachment to display by mime/type, order by value, order direction and what should be displayed (attachment title, caption or description).
-The shortcode is options are the same and ae placed inside of a post or page like so: `[list-related-attach type="application/zip" count="3" orderby="menu_order ID" order="ASC" show="caption"]`.
+Visit [Twinpictures | List-Related-Attachments](http://www.twinpictures.de/related-attachments/ "List-Related-Attachments WordPress plugin oven at Twinpictures") for a complete listing of shortcode options and examples that delight and inform.

 == Installation ==